jwittbold/gdelt-gkg-databricks/README.md

 ## Setting Up Databricks Connect

-Follow the official documentation to get set up.
+Follow the official documentation to get get going, [but first set up a conda env](#first-set-up-your-conda-environment)
 [Databricks Connect Documentation](https://docs.databricks.com/dev-tools/databricks-connect.html)

 - Databricks Connect allows you to connect your IDE to a Databricks cluster and run your code from your local environment (rather than through a Notebook).
 However, you will still need to connect to and mount your storage using a Notebook, after which code can be executed from your IDE.